 - Community of practice: Recipe sharing, insourcing shared tools, and a shared awareness of cloud native values make for a high-functioning team.

 As organizations become increasingly confident about moving large numbers of applications to the cloud, they are also recognizing the critical importance of focusing on improving development team agility and the overall security posture of the applications in the portfolio as they make the move to cloud.
 A factory’s outputs are only as good as its inputs.
 Incorporating these strategies into the modern application migration factory will change the game for organizations looking to harness enterprise-wide cloud-native solutions to succeed in this digital revolution.

 About this author

-Mark Carlson leads the U. S. cloud-native solutions practice at CGI.
-Mark brings extensive experience in application, cloud, and cloud-native development and leadership to a dynamic team that delivers cloud-native solutions for CGI’s clients.
+Morgan works in the cloud-native solutions practice of CGI’s U. S. Commercial and State Government strategic business unit.
+He brings extensive experience in application, cloud and cloud-native development, and in providing leadership to a dynamic team that delivers cloud-native solutions for CGI's clients.